Here I review 4 free software for replacing MS PowerPoint. These free software are good free alternatives to MS PowerPoint.

 The PowerPoint Viewer also supports opening of password-protected Microsoft PowerPoint presentations.

 Other key features of this viewer include viewing:

 - Graphics effects

 The main drawback is that one cannot edit or create PowerPoint presentations using the PowerPoint Viewer.

-Microsoft Powepoint remains one of the most commonly used software among business users, and rightly so.
+Microsoft Powe point remains one of the most commonly used software among business users, and rightly so.
 It is powerful, yet extremely simple.
-All the 4 free alternatives to Microsoft Powerpoint mentioned above are quite good, but if you have been using powerpoint for years, switching to anything else might not be painless.
+All the 4 free alternatives to Microsoft PowerPoints mentioned above are quite good, but if you have been using PowerPoint for years, switching to anything else might not be painless.